open-LIN/open-LIN-c/README.md

 This project just started, plenty of work needs to be done, any support is welcome.

-## Commercial licenses and support
+## Commercial support
-Support and commercial license options are provided by uCANDevices.
+Support can be provided by uCANDevices.
 Please contact ucandevices@mail.com for more details.